krakend/krakend-documentation/backends/lambda.md

 *   Method `GET`: The payload contains all the request parameters.
 *   Non-`GET` methods: The payload is defined by the content of the **body** in the request.

-You don't need to set an Amazon API Gateway in the middle as KrakenD does this job for you.
+You don't need to set an Amazon API Gateway in the middle, as KrakenD does this job for you.

 ## Lambda configuration

 {{< note title="Dummy hosts and url_pattern" type="info" >}}
-Notice in the examples that the `host` and `url_pattern` are needed as per the [backend definition](/docs/backends/), but KrakenD will never use them.
-Feel free to add any value in there, but they must be present.
+Notice in the examples that the `host` and `url_pattern` are needed as per the [backend definition](/docs/backends/), but KrakenD will never use them when connecting to a Lambda.
+Feel free to add any value in there, but the entry must be present.
 {{< /note >}}

-The inclusion requires you to add the code in the `extra_config` of your `backend` section, using the `backend/lambda` namespace.
+The inclusion requires you to add the code in the `extra_config` of your `backend` section using the `backend/lambda` namespace.

 The supported parameters are:

-*   `function_name`: Name of the lambda function as saved in the AWS service.
-*   `function_param_name`: The endpoint `{placeholder}` that sets the function name.
-You have to choose between `function_name` and `function_param_name` but not both.
-*   `region`: The AWS identifier region (e.g.: `us-east-1`, `eu-west-2`, etc. )
-*   `max_retries`: Maximum times you want to execute the function until you have a successful response.
-*   `endpoint`: An optional parameter to customize the Lambda endpoint to call.
-Useful when Localstack is used for testing.
+{{< schema data="backend/lambda.json" >}}

 {{< note title="Parameters' first character uppercased" >}}
 Notice the capitalization of the first letter of the parameter names at the configuration in the examples below.
 For instance, when an endpoint parameter is defined as `{route}`, define it in the config as `Route`.
 {{< /note >}}

-{{< schema data="backend/lambda.json" >}}
+When passing the lambda function name, you can use any of the following formats:

+- Name only: `my-function`
+- Name and version: `my-function:v1`
+- Function ARN: `arn:aws:lambda:us-west-2:123456789012:function:my-function`
+- Partial ARN: `123456789012:function:my-function`

 ### Authentication and connectivity

-The KrakenD machine needs to have connectivity with your AWS account and have the credentials to do so.
+The KrakenD machine needs connectivity with your AWS account and the credentials to do so.
 There are several ways you can achieve this:

-- By copying your AWS credentials in the default file, `~/.aws/credentials` (and maybe an additional `~/.aws/config` and the env var `AWS_PROFILE` if you have several profiles)
+- Copying your AWS credentials in the default file, `~/.aws/credentials` (and maybe an additional `~/.aws/config` and the env var `AWS_PROFILE` if you have several profiles)
-- By passing the environment variables with at least `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (and maybe `AWS_REGION`) when starting KrakenD.
+- Passing the environment variables with at least `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (and maybe `AWS_REGION`) when starting KrakenD.
-- By having an IAM user with a policy and execution role that let you invoke the function from the machine
+- Having an IAM user with a policy and execution role that lets you invoke the function from the machine

 When setting the credentials, ensure the Lambda is callable within the KrakenD box with the selected method.